adrianN/adrianN.github.io/markdown/linear_optimization/polyhedra.markdown

 A corner of a $n$-dimensional polyhedron is, intuitively, a point where $n$ edges meet.
 I will give a bunch of different definitions and them prove them to be equal.

+The simplest definition uses a line.
+A corner of a polyhedron is a point $p$ in the polyhedron where we can find a line that touches the polyhedron only at $p$.

 <div class="block">**Def** Let $P$ be a polyhedron.
 A vector $x\in P$ is a
 *vertex* of P if $\exists \vec c\in \text{R}^n$ s.t. $cx < cy$ for all
 $y\in P, y \neq x$; that is, $x$ is the minimal point for some cost